 Paul sits on several international and national committees.
 He is a member of the International Commission on Glass Technical Committee 5: Waste Vitrification and the RAL-ISIS Neutron User Committee.
 He was elected onto the Sector Decarbonisation Roadmap Committee for the ceramics industry, which directly advises the UK Government in this area.
 He is also a lead Academic Advisor to Glass Futures, which aims to develop a state-of-the-art training and R&D facility in glass.
 Paul also carries out a wide range of consultancy activities.
 He has consulted for the UK Government's Committee on Climate Change and for the ceramics, optoelectronics and glass industries.
 He also acts as an international expert witness and has worked with some of the world's largest and most well-known companies in his field.
 He has organised multiple conferences and was Chair of the Local Organising Committee for the highly successful Centenary Conference of the Society of Glass Technology in 2016.
 He has given many Invited Presentations at international conferences, and actively engages with the international academic and industrial communities.

 - Professor of Glasses and Ceramics since 2018; previously Reader in Materials Engineering (2015 - 2018); and Senior Lecturer in Materials Engineering (2012 - 2015);

-- Past Course Leader (2012 - 2016) for SHU Part-Time and Full-Time Materials Engineering degree courses (FdEng, BEng (Hons) and MEng) in Materials Engineering and Forensic Engineering;
+- Past Course Leader (2012 - 2016) for SHU Part-Time and Full-Time Materials Engineering degree courses (FdEng, BEng (Hons)) in Materials Engineering and Forensic Engineering;

 - Led successful re-accreditation of SHU Materials Engineering degree courses by the Institute of Materials, Minerals and Mining (IOM3) in 2013 and in 2016;